 To prepare for the day-of shoot, get a fact-sheet together.
 List any equipment you need to bring, location, schedule, timeline, shot list, and any incidentals.
 Stay organized and access it on the go by storing it in a folder dedicated to the job.
 Your RAW photos can also live here with the final edits.

-When you have achieved some cash flow and can articulate more about your business, then start updating your website and social media accounts.
-Here are a few pages to add or upgrade:
+When you’ve achieved some cash flow and can articulate more about your business, you can start to think more about how you can grow and market your business.
+Start by updating your website and social media accounts by adding or upgrading your pages with:

 - FAQs